 Leica M Typ 240 vs M8

 The Leica M (Typ 240) and the Leica M8 are two enthusiast cameras that were announced, respectively, in September 2012 and September 2006.
-Both the M Typ 240 and the M8 are rangefinder-style mirrorless cameras that are based on a full frame (M Typ 240) and an APS-H (M8) sensor.
+Both the M Typ 240 and the M8 are rangefinder-focusing mirrorless cameras that are based on a full frame (M Typ 240) and an APS-H (M8) sensor.
 The M Typ 240 has a resolution of 23.7 megapixels, whereas the M8 provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.